vmarquez/PureBomberMan/README.md

 and understand more or less what for comprehension is doing.

 So, what is a "pure" functional program?
 I'll define it to mean a program containing only [Referentially Transparent](http://en.wikipedia.org/wiki/Referential_transparency_(computer_science)) functions.
 But why would we want that?
-I'll take an exerpt from the cannonical [Functional Programming in Scala](http://www.manning.com/bjarnason/):
+Instead of trying to explain myself, I'll use the cannonical [Functional Programming in Scala](http://www.manning.com/bjarnason/)'s excellent explanation:
 >...enables a very simple and natural mode of reasoning about program evaluation, called the substitution model.
 When expressions are referentially transparent, we can imagine that
 >computation proceeds very much like we would solve an algebraic equation.
 We fully expand every part of an expression, replacing all variables with their referents, and then reduce
 >it to its simplest form.
 At each step we replace a term with an equivalent one; we say that computation proceeds by substituting equals for equals.
 In other words, RT enables